githubEdit

 1. Insufficient Node Resources

-If you see Insufficient cpu or Insufficient memory in the events, your nodes don't have enough resources available.
+Insufficient cpu or Insufficient memory in the events indicates nodes lack available resources.

 Fix it by adjusting resource requests in your Helm values: